About to take your first spin class? Take a deep breath. It’s easy and you really can’t do anything wrong.

 That said, if you want to be super prepared we’re here to help you.

-We’ve picked out some of our favorite pieces for indoor cycling including padded shorts, spinning pants, and lightweight, breathable tops.
+We’ve picked out some of our favorite spinning clothes for indoor cycling including padded shorts, spinning pants, and lightweight, breathable tops.

 But first, what NOT to wear…..